UniExeterRSE/intro-version-control/_episodes/13_local_branches.md

 ### Creating branches

-The general way to create a new branch in our local repository is
+The general way to create a new branch in our local repository is:

 ```
 git branch <new-branch-name>